 Keep All Onboard Medical Receipts

 If you receive medical treatment on the ship, obtain itemised receipts from the ship's medical centre.
 You will need these to make a claim.
-Also ask for a written medical report if you are confined to your cabin, as this serves as evidence for a cabin confinement claim.
+Also request a written medical report if you are confined to your cabin, as this document serves as the primary evidence for a cabin confinement claim.

 Frequently Asked Questions

-Common questions Kiwis ask about cruise travel insurance.
+Common questions Australians ask about cruise travel insurance.

 Does standard travel insurance cover cruises?

 Not always.
 Many basic and mid-tier travel insurance policies exclude or limit cover for cruise travel.
-Some providers include cruise cover only on their comprehensive or top-tier plans, while others offer it as an add-on.
-Always check the Product Disclosure Statement (PDS) for specific cruise terms before purchasing.
+Some providers include cruise cover only on their comprehensive or top-tier plans, while others offer it as a paid add-on.
+Always check the Product Disclosure Statement (PDS) for specific cruise terms before purchasing a policy.

-How much does cruise travel insurance cost from NZ?
+How much does cruise travel insurance cost from Australia?

-For a 10-day Pacific Island cruise, comprehensive cruise cover typically ranges from $80 - $200 NZD per person depending on age and cover level.
-Longer international cruises (Mediterranean, Alaska) will cost more.
-These are estimates only - obtain a personalised quote from your chosen provider for an accurate price.
+For a 10-day South Pacific cruise departing Sydney, comprehensive cruise cover typically ranges from A$80 to A$250 per person depending on age and cover level.
+Longer international cruises to the Mediterranean or Alaska will cost more.
+These are estimates only - obtain a personalised estimate from your chosen provider for accurate pricing.

 What is cabin confinement cover?

-Cabin confinement cover pays a daily benefit (typically $100 - $250 per day) if you are confined to your cabin on the advice of the ship's medical officer.
-This compensates for missed port days, shore excursions, and onboard activities.
-Most policies cap the benefit at 5-10 days per trip.
+Cabin confinement cover pays a daily benefit, typically A$100 to A$250 per day, if you are confined to your cabin on the advice of the ship's medical officer.
+This compensates for missed port days, shore excursions, and onboard activities that you have already paid for.
+Most policies cap the benefit at 5 to 10 days per trip.

 Am I covered if the cruise line changes the itinerary?

-If the cruise line changes ports or cancels stops for operational reasons (mechanical issues, scheduling), this is generally the cruise line's responsibility - not your insurer's.
-However, if itinerary changes are caused by weather events, natural disasters, or other covered events that occur after you purchased your policy, your travel insurance may cover associated costs.
+If the cruise line changes ports or cancels stops for operational reasons such as mechanical issues or scheduling, this is generally the cruise line's responsibility and not something your insurer covers.
+However, if itinerary changes result from weather events, natural disasters, or other covered events that occurred after you purchased your policy, your travel insurance may cover associated costs.

 What happens if I miss the ship due to a flight delay?

 Most cruise travel insurance policies include a missed departure benefit that covers additional transport costs to catch up with your ship at the next port, plus accommodation and meals during the delay.
-You will need to show that the delay was caused by a covered event (e.g. airline cancellation, severe weather) and that you allowed reasonable travel time.
+You will need to demonstrate that the delay was caused by a covered event such as an airline cancellation or severe weather, and that you allowed reasonable travel time.

 Does travel insurance cover medical evacuation from a cruise ship?

-Yes, comprehensive cruise travel insurance covers emergency medical evacuation from the ship to the nearest appropriate medical facility.
-This can include helicopter evacuation, which costs $50,000 - $150,000+ depending on the ship's location.
+Yes, comprehensive cruise travel insurance covers emergency medical evacuation from the ship to the nearest appropriate medical facility on shore.
+This can include helicopter evacuation, which costs A$50,000 to A$150,000 or more depending on the ship's location.
 This is one of the most important reasons to have cruise-specific cover.

 Do I need separate insurance for shore excursions?

-Standard shore excursion activities (sightseeing, guided tours, swimming, snorkelling) are typically covered under your cruise travel insurance.
+Standard shore excursion activities such as sightseeing, guided tours, swimming, and snorkelling are typically covered under your cruise travel insurance.
 However, adventure activities like scuba diving, jet skiing, zip-lining, or helicopter tours at ports of call may require an adventure activities add-on.
 Check your policy before booking high-risk excursions.

 Is COVID-19 covered on cruise travel insurance?

 Coverage varies by provider.
-Some policies cover COVID-19 medical treatment and related trip cancellation, while others exclude pandemic-related claims.
-Cabin confinement due to COVID-19 may or may not trigger the cabin confinement benefit depending on your policy wording.
-Check the specific PDS for your chosen policy.
+Some policies cover COVID-19 medical treatment and related trip cancellation, while others exclude pandemic-related claims entirely.
+Cabin confinement due to COVID-19 may or may not trigger the cabin confinement benefit depending on the specific policy wording.
+Check the PDS for your chosen policy.

 Ready to Compare Cruise Travel Insurance?

-Compare cruise travel insurance from NZ's top providers in under 2 minutes.
-Find the right cover for your cruise holiday - it's 100% free.
+Compare cruise travel insurance from Australia's leading providers in under two minutes.
+Find the right cover for your cruise holiday - completely free.

 Compare Estimates